Home / Blogs / Employee Onboarding: What To Do – and What Not To Do

 The former, meanwhile, is the ongoing way in which an employee is successfully integrated into the existing company culture.
 Orientation is a necessary task and should be done within days or weeks, but a great employee onboarding process can take weeks, months – even a year or more.

-What to do during onboarding (and what not to do)
+What to do during onboarding (and not to do)

 DO: Understand the importance of onboarding